Serve as an English Teacher

 Business as a Mission and English Teaching

-Our goal is to use our skills and the resources provided by the Lord in a way that honors our resources, and allows us to use them effectively, while honoring the Lord in ministry.
+Our goal is to use our skills and the resources provided by the Lord in a way that honors our resources and allows us to use them effectively while honoring the Lord in ministry.
 Over the years, we have developed a high degree of competence with the English language, and because the demand for English skills is high, we believe this is an area where we are equipped to move quickly to begin reaching our vision.

 Our initial strategy involves developing an English as a Second Language school using biblically based curriculum.
 We began by offering classes to adults, and as we develop more competencies, add classes for teens and children learners.
 Our goal is to use individuals from the Restoration Ministry church community as teachers and support staff, and supplement our capabilities with long-term American teachers (3 to 6 months commitment, but we will consider less) who are looking for opportunities to serve God’s calling in a practical manner.

-American Participants as Missionaries – The goal in using participants from America is to partner with Brazilian ESL teachers.
+American Participants as Missionaries – The goal of using participants from America is to partner with Brazilian ESL teachers.
 The RM ESL school will cater to the strengths of both local and American teachers.
 The local teachers teach grammar, writing, punctuation and verb conjugation.
 The American teacher will focus on pronunciation and proper usage.
 The American teachers are very important in helping students to practice and improve fluency.
 This will provide a major differentiator for Restoration Ministries, as no Brazilian private schools offer this level of instructional support to the learning process.
-In addition, American teachers will have the ability to build relationship with ESL students for the sake of representing the gospel.
+In addition, American teachers will have the ability to build relationships with ESL students for the sake of representing the gospel.

 1- Teach in partnership with local teachers.
 Both ESL classes, students in fee-based and teenagers at the slums.

 2- Depending on the class subject and students level, American teachers will also sporadically lead classes as well.